openservicebrokerapi/servicebroker/profile.md

 be used when possible in an attempt to provide some degree of interoperability and consistency.

-Please note that in addition service metadata returned from [catalog endpoint](spec.md#catalog-management), Service Brokers MAY also expose service-instance-specific metadata through the [ServiceInstanceMetadata](spec.md#service-instance-metadata) structure returned by Service Brokers in the [Provisioning](spec.md#provisioning) endpoint with updates potentially published
+Please note that in addition to service metadata returned from [catalog endpoint](spec.md#catalog-management), Service Brokers MAY also expose service-instance-specific metadata through the [ServiceInstanceMetadata](spec.md#service-instance-metadata) structure returned by Service Brokers in the [Provisioning](spec.md#provisioning) endpoint with updates potentially published